rerupp/weather/README.md

 The `setuptools` package was a pleasant surprise.
-I have not tried to bundle a package but I do use it to get dependencies, create the cli runner, and gui runner.
+I have not tried to bundle a package but I do use it to get dependencies, create the cli runner, gui runner and REST services runner.
 It works well and support both invocation from the command line and PyCharm.

 Once the repository has been cloned issue the following commands depending on the OS you are running: